Arnold L. Punaro

 Arnold L. Punaro (born August 10, 1946) is a retired United States Marine Corps Major General and CEO of The Punaro Group.
-He was formerly Chairman of the Secretary of Defense’s Reserve Forces Policy Board for 12 years, two-time Chairman of the National Defense Industrial Association, and a founding member of the Defense Business Board.
-He was an executive vice president at Science Applications International Corporation (SAIC) in McLean, Virginia from 1997–2010.
-Punaro held several positions with the United States Senate (from 1973–97) including Staff Director of the Senate Armed Services Committee.
+He was formerly Chairman of the Secretary of Defense's Reserve Forces Policy Board for 12 years, two-time Chairman of the National Defense Industrial Association, and a founding member of the Defense Business Board.
+He was an executive vice president at Science Applications International Corporation (SAIC) in McLean, Virginia from 1997 to 2010.
+Punaro held several positions with the United States Senate (from 1973 to 1997) including Staff Director of the Senate Armed Services Committee.
 He is recognized by Defense News as one of the 100 Most Influential Individuals in U.S. Defense.

 Early life and education

 Punaro was born in Augusta, Georgia on August 10, 1946.
-He is the son of Maria Annina (nee Benedetto) and Angelo Joseph Punaro, a decorated Army veteran for his service during World War II.
+He is the son of Maria Annina (née Benedetto) and Angelo Joseph Punaro, a decorated Army veteran for his service during World War II.
 His father and mother were 2nd generation Americans whose parents immigrated from Italy.

 Punaro was raised in Macon, Georgia.
-He attended St. Joseph’s Grammar School from first grade through eighth grade.
+He attended St. Joseph's Grammar School from first grade through eighth grade.
 He graduated from Mount De Sales Catholic High School in 1964.

 Punaro attended Spring Hill College in Mobile, Alabama where he obtained his undergraduate degree in English in 1968.
-He earned his Master of Arts degree in Journalism from the University of Georgia in 1976 and Master of Arts degree in National Security Studies from Georgetown University in 1979.
-Punaro later served as an adjunct professor at the Walsh School of Foreign Service at Georgetown University for ten years (from 1990–2000) where he taught an annual graduate-level course entitled "National Security Decision Making.”
+He earned his Master of Arts degree in journalism from the University of Georgia in 1976 and Master of Arts degree in National Security Studies from Georgetown University in 1979.
+Punaro later served as an adjunct professor at the Walsh School of Foreign Service at Georgetown University for ten years (from 1990 to 2000) where he taught an annual graduate-level course entitled "National Security Decision Making.”
 He is currently a Senior Visiting Scholar at the University of Georgia, teaching a course in the School of Public and International Affairs.

 In 2011 Punaro was inducted as a Grady College Fellow of the Grady College of Journalism and Mass Communication at the University of Georgia.
-He currently serves as Chairman on the SPIA Board of Visitors for the University of Georgia and serves on the Nunn School Advisory Board at Georgia Tech.
+He currently serves as chairman on the SPIA Board of Visitors for the University of Georgia and serves on the Nunn School Advisory Board at Georgia Tech.
 He formerly served on Syracuse University's Maxwell School Advisory Board.